developer-zebra/developer-zebra-site/src/enterprise-keyboard/2-1/guide/about/index.md

 * **Manually** on the device
 * **Programmatically** through [EMDK for Android](../../../../emdk-for-android) development tools
-* **Remotely** using [StageNow](../../../../) and the [UI Manager](/mx/uimgr/) service
+* **Remotely** using [StageNow](../../../../stagenow) and the [UI Manager](/mx/uimgr/) service
-* Remotely through a company's own enterprise mobile management (EMM) system (if supported by that system)
+* Remotely through a company's own enterprise mobility management (EMM) system (if supported by that system)

 -----

 **Enterprise Keyboard makes use of the Android Personal Dictionary for spelling corrections and shortcut substitutions**, and permits the dictionary to be easily populated with industry-specific terms to help improve the speed and accuracy of keyboard input.
-A custom dictionary can be populated in bulk and mass-deployed through Zebra's Mobility Extensions [(MX)](../../../../mx) and [StageNow](../../../../) tools.
+A custom dictionary can be populated in bulk and mass-deployed through Zebra's Mobility Extensions [(MX)](../../../../mx) and [StageNow](../../../../stagenow) tools.

 This version of Enterprise Keyboard includes the following languages: